 Isobel was born and educated in South Africa, and in Edinburgh where she completed Master's degrees in English Literature and Applied Linguistics.
 She has translated novels from the Afrikaans and her debut poetry collection Weather Eye (Carapace, 2001) won the Sanlam and the Olive Schreiner Prizes in South Africa.
 Her further collections are A Fold in the Map (UK: Salt; South Africa: Jacana, 2007) and The Tempest Prognosticator (UK: Salt, South Africa: Random Umuzi, 2011), both to be republished by Nine Arches in 2017.
 Her latest collection Bearings is published by Modjaji in South Africa and Nine Arches in the UK (April 2016) and Mariscat published a pamphlet The Leonids (August 2016).
 She is working on a poetry-music-art collaboration linked to D.H.
 Lawrence's Birds, Beasts and Flowers.

-She is a Trustee of Poetry London magazine and on the committee of the Association of Authors' Agents, where one of her key portfolios is diversity and inclusivity in publishing.
+She is a Trustee of Poetry London magazine and Vice President of the Association of Authors' Agents, where one of her key portfolios is diversity and inclusivity in publishing.
 She is a Frankfurt Book Fair Fellow and often gives workshops on creative writing, agenting and negotiation, and speaks on panels at literary events, to students and to writers' groups.